-— Artificial Intelligence has now entered the public debate.
-Everyone, everywhere are more aware of AI and the changes it could bring than ever before.
-As with any advanced technology, there is a risk that it can be abused, and many worries about what AI will mean for humanity are grounded in logic.
+As with any advanced technology, there is a risk that Artificial Intelligence can be abused, and many worries about what it will mean for humanity are grounded in logic.
 However much of what gets covered in the press is not only negative but speculative – apocalyptic visions of an intelligent AI taking over.
 I choose to focus on a more positive aspect of AI, it’s effect on humanity and the positive process I believe we humans are going through as we develop it.

 Last year, Microsoft introduced Tay.
 A Twitter chatbot that went from an AI ‘modelled to speak like a teen girl’ into an anti-feminist racist within 24 hours.
 The backlash was quick, and Tay was cited as an example of why we should be worried about AI – because AI can behave in ways humans may not predict.
 Yet Tay only evolved the way it did once it interacted with offensive twitter users due to the fact it was trained to learn from people’s interaction with her, without the ability to distinguish right from wrong.